TUM-DSE/doctor-cluster-config/docs/expansion_cards.md

 # Expansion cards and slots

-This file is generated through `inv update-docs` by `tasks.py`.
+This file is generated through `inv update-docs` by `tasks.py` from this [template](expansion_cards.md.template)

 Parameters to consider for matching cards to slots:

     - long or short: size of slot
     - height: how many pci slots does the card take up?
 Is it a fat FPGA?